kogakure/website-hugo-stefanimhoff.de/app/_drafts/gulp-tutorial-7-base64.markdown

 {% endhighlight %}
 {% endfigure %}

 We are now finished with the development `build` task.

-Lets rewind a bit and go back to the `watch` task.
+## Conclusion
+This concludes the 7th part of my series *Introduction to Gulp.js*.
+We learned how to replace URLs to PNG images with Base64 encoded images.
+And we are now finished with our `build` task.